Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Vortex ring energetics

-\begin{subsubsection}{Wake energy budget for an axisymmetric vortex ring} A fluid slug discharged through a nozzle or orifice into a fluid domain creates a vortex ring.
-In this section, we discuss the computation of a vortex ring using a nozzle.
+The computations are performed for a vortex ring formed by unsteady flow from a nozzle.
 The nozzle exit, where the fluid velocity is specified, serves as the inlet to an initially quiescent fluid domain.
 See the axisymmetric computational domain for the vortex ring in figure \ref{fig:C_RingDomain}(a), where the nozzle exit is highlighted in red.
 James {\it et al.}\cite{James96} and Danaila {\it et al.}\cite{Danaila08} used a similar approach to computationally generate a vortex ring.
 Based on the experimental observations of Gharib {\it et al.} \cite{Gharib98}, the piston stroke-to-diameter ratio (=$ l_s/d_s $) is set to 2, 3, and 4 for generating isolated vortex rings, with the piston stroke and diameter assumed equal to the fluid slug length, $ l_s $, and slug diameter, $ d_s $, respectively.
 We use two types of time variation programs for the piston velocity (also referred to as the jet injection velocity), $u_p$: impulse and square, as shown in figure \ref{fig:C_RingDomain}(b).
 In the six cases analyzed in this study (two $ u_p $ programs for the three values of $ l_s / d_s $), the peak jet injection velocity, $ u_{pm} $, is 5 cm/s, and the nozzle diameter ($ = d_s $) is 5 cm, both kept constant.
-This ensures a constant Reynolds number $( Re_j = u_{pm} d_s / \nu $) of 2500, based on the peak jet injection velocity.
+This ensures a constant Reynolds number $(Re_j = u_{pm} d_s / \nu)$ of 2500, based on the peak jet injection velocity, with water as the fluid.
 At each time instant of $u_p$, the jet injection velocity profile (spatial variation across the nozzle) is uniform in the impulse program, whereas, in the square program, it follows a hyperbolic tangent profile, as discussed below.
 James {\it et al.}\cite{James96} introduced the square program for the jet injection velocity, which we have adopted in this study, given as: